 Lewis L, “Skip” Smart, III currently serves as Director of Community Competitiveness in the Office of Small Business & Community Services with Louisiana Economic Development (LED).

-Greg has served as president of the Coweta County Development Authority since 2009.
-Prior to joining the Development Authority, he served as a regional project manager with the Georgia Department of Economic Development.
+Greg serves as Senior Director of Community and Economic Development for Coweta-Fayette EMC.
+Prior to accepting this position in 2017, he served as president of the Coweta County Development Authority and as a regional project manager with the Georgia Department of Economic Development.
 His previous economic development experience includes seven years as president of the Newnan-Coweta Chamber of Commerce.
 During his tenure, the Chamber served as the business catalyst for the development of Central Educational Center, which became the model for Georgia’s college and career academy initiative.

 Greg is the immediate past chairman of the Georgia Economic Developers Association (GEDA) and is a past chairman of the Georgia Association of Chamber of Commerce Executives (GACCE).
 A Coweta County native, Greg is a graduate of LaGrange College.
 He is a past president of the College’s Leadership Council and is a recipient of the Walter Malcolm Shackelford Distinguished Alumnus Award.
 He is a 1998 graduate of Leadership Georgia and a 2000 graduate of the Institute for Organization Management through the U.S. Chamber of Commerce.